TarangParmar/fpki-guides/_common/10_troubleshooting.md

-#### How come I can't log in to an application or website with my PIV after migrating to FCPCA G2?
+#### How come I can't login to an application or website with my PIV after migrating to FCPCA G2?

 It's possible the application or website you are attempting to authenticate to has not yet distributed the Federal Common Policy CA G2 certificate or the new intermediate CA certificates issued by the Federal Common Policy CA G2.
 Depending on how your system is configured, this may result in Transport Layer Security (TLS) client authentication errors.